jtreeves/project-1/proposal.md

 ### Timeline
 Nov.
 1: Adjust plan based on feedback from instructor

 Nov.
-2: Create repo, file structure, and basic content (e.g., board, cards, landing page); finalize game plan
+2: Create repo, file structure, and basic content (e.g., board, cards, landing page); finalize game plan; at this stage, the user should be able to view the board, their cards, and change the board and their cards by clicking on certain combinations; use the information from the proposal to create the initial readme

 Nov.
-3: Set game flow logic in JavaScript
+3: Set game flow logic in JavaScript; at this stage, the user should be able to execute various rounds of the game, with the AI responding at a very basic level

 Nov.
 4: Work on advanced logic aspects as well as integration and initial troubleshooting; at this stage, the game should be playable but not styled and with a few errors

 Nov.
 5: Build in the materials and user experience; this stage will constitute the first pass at seriously styling the game

 Nov.
-6: Tackle advanced styling, set up the live site, and fill out the readme file
+6: Tackle advanced styling, set up the live site, and fill out the readme file to reflect what I did over the previous week

 Nov.
 7: Play game extensively and get friends and family to also try it out